desi Goes for Half Day Tour of Hong Kong

-The disappointment vanished when he said “Willie likes Indeeans, Smart people, smart software, China people good hardware, we Friends” With this international peace treaty announcement on software and hardware expertise on the two Asian neighbours, he became our best friend for next few hours.
+The disappointment vanished when he said, “Willie likes Indeeans, Smart people, smart software, China people good hardware, we Friends” With this international peace treaty announcement on software and hardware expertise on the two Asian neighbors, he became our best friend for next few hours.
 His stammering English was suddenly amusing rather than irritating.

 Soon we were on the bus and Willie started telling us about the tour and the city.
 I was amazed at the pride he took in explaining about everything around him, not just the tourist spots but everything else that was in Hong Kong.
 He told us about the skyscrapers all around us, the bridge we were crossing.
-What caught me by surprise was the pride with he spoke about Hong Kong and China his voice specially resonating when giving details of how Hong Kong became part of mother land .We were very impressed by his knowledge and energy level by the time we reached the avenue of stars.
-At Avenue of Stars the larger than life statue of Hong Kong movie star Bruce Lee is almost a pilgrimage point.
-There are also hand prints of other prominent movie stars from Hong Kong like Jackie Chan, Jet Li etc.
+What caught me by surprise was the pride with he spoke about Hong Kong and China his voice especially resonating when giving details of how Hong Kong became part of the mother land.We were very impressed by his knowledge and energy level by the time we reached the avenue of stars.
+At Avenue of Stars, the larger than life statue of Hong Kong movie star Bruce Lee is almost a pilgrimage point.
+There are also handprints of other prominent movie stars from Hong Kong like Jackie Chan, Jet Li etc.